gholadr/pushmq4/README.md

 #### What should happen

 this test showcases the following:
-MQTT service survives app kill, crash
+MQTT service survives app kill,  or crash

-MQTT service is restarted when connectivity is back on and stopped when connectivity drops.
+MQTT service is restarted when connectivity is back on and stopped when connectivity drops

 MQTT service survives an package update

-MQTT service survives sleep mode of device.
+MQTT service survives sleep mode of device

-MQTT service attempts to reconnects via exponential back-off when broker is no longer available MQTt service will receive push notifications sent while the device was offline (persistence)
+MQTT service attempts to reconnects via exponential back-off when broker is no longer available

+MQTt service will receive push notifications sent while the device was offline (persistence)